mirceaalexandru/hapi-startershell/README.md

 ***Swagger documentation***

- * Swagger documentation for implemented endpoints is exposed automatically on `/documentation``` endpoint.
+ * Swagger documentation for implemented API is exposed automatically on `/documentation` endpoint.
  * This documentation is created automatically using the HapiJs endpoint validation.
  * This documentation is exposed autoatically only for `development` environments, in `staging` or `production` there will no exposed API documentation.